arbeadiegreenspace.org

 LOSS OF BIODIVERSITY

-The area to the north of the Core Path was mapped and recorded as scrub (with some grassland) in the Ecology and Habitat Surveys undertaken in 2017 submitted by the developer.
+The area to the north of the Core Path was mapped and recorded as scrub (with some grassland) in the Ecology and Habitat Surveys undertaken in 2017 submitted by the developer to the Reporter for its inclusion in the LDP.
 In its Biodiversity Information for Developers, Important Habitats for Biodiversity in the North East of Scotland, the North East Biodiversity Partnership states that scrub areas are “important for a range of declining bird species” and two of the species it lists, Whitethroat and Dunnock, have now been recorded at the site.
 In total so far almost 40 bird species including nine Amber list species and one Red list species have been recorded across the development area.
-The site's importance for bird life was not identified in the original ecological survey.
+The site's importance for bird life was not identified in the original ecological surveys upon which the Reporter relied.

 LOSS OF PUBLIC VIEW